olofk/fifo/README.md

 A generic Dual Port RAM used as backend in fifo.v

+### rtl/verilog/xilinx_fifoe1.v

+Wrapper with proper reset handling for the FIFOE1 macros found in some Xilinx FPGA families such as Virtex-5, Virtex-6 and all 7-series devices.

 ### data/fifo.sdc

 Timing constraints file for Quartus with rules for the dual clock FIFO.